Kong/terraform-provider-konnect/docs/resources/gateway_plugin_openid_connect.md

 - `pushed_authorization_request_endpoint_auth_method` (String) The pushed authorization request endpoint authentication method: `client_secret_basic`, `client_secret_post`, `client_secret_jwt`, `private_key_jwt`, `tls_client_auth`, `self_signed_tls_client_auth`, or `none`: do not authenticate. possible known values include one of ["client_secret_basic", "client_secret_jwt", "client_secret_post", "none", "private_key_jwt", "self_signed_tls_client_auth", "tls_client_auth"]
 - `redirect_uri` (List of String) The redirect URI passed to the authorization and token endpoints.
 - `redis` (Attributes) (see [below for nested schema](#nestedatt--config--redis))
 - `rediscovery_lifetime` (Number) Specifies how long (in seconds) the plugin waits between discovery attempts.
 Discovery is still triggered on an as-needed basis.
-Default: 30
 - `refresh_token_param_name` (String) The name of the parameter used to pass the refresh token.
 - `refresh_token_param_type` (List of String) Where to look for the refresh token: - `header`: search the HTTP headers - `query`: search the URL's query string - `body`: search the HTTP request body.
 Default: ["body","header","query"]
 - `refresh_tokens` (Boolean) Specifies whether the plugin should try to refresh (soon to be) expired access tokens if the plugin has a `refresh_token` available.
 Default: true